 Strategic Growth Loan (SGL)

-In order for a candidate biotechnology company to be eligible for the SGL, it must:
+In order for a candidate life science company to be eligible to apply for the SGL, it must:

 - Have significant operating presence in North Carolina.
 To establish a significant presence, the company must (i) maintain its head office (where its books and records are kept, taxes are paid and senior management is located) in North Carolina as reported to the Secretary of State and/or (ii) conduct significant research, product development, or manufacturing activity in North Carolina.